dbrunkow/CKS-exercises/d.minimize_microservice.md

 </p>
 </details>

-## Appropriately use kernel hardening tools such as AppArmor, seccomp
+## Implement pod to pod encryption by use of mTLS
 ### Questions
 #### Question